 Sublingual glutathione bypasses the digestive system by getting absorbed through your blood vessels under your tongue.

-Research shows it raises GSH.
+Research suggests it raises GSH.
 Interestingly, since it also helps recycle other antioxidants, vitamin E levels rise with supplementation as well.

 The liposomal version wraps glutathione in a fatty bubble.
 Fatty acids can be easily transported from the digestive system into circulation.